blackberry/BlackBerry-Communication-Services-Examples/QuickStart/README.md

 #### <a name="observableMonitor"></a>Note on ObservableMontitor

-To make a property on a class observable via an `ObservableMonitor` you must call `ObservableTracker` `getterCalledForObject:propertyName:` from the property setter.
+To make a property on a class observable via an `ObservableMonitor` you must call `ObservableTracker` `getterCalledForObject:propertyName:` from the property getter.
 Usage of `ObservableMonitors` is entirely optional, but is implemented for all properties on SDK model objects and can be leveraged in your code in lieu of directly using KVO.
 See [Rich Chat](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/html/examples/ios/RichChat/README.html) or [Simple Chat](../SimpleChat/README.md) for examples.  `ObservableMonitors` and observable properties are not thread safe.
 See the [ObservableMonitor](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_observable_monitor.html) documentation for additional details.
 ```objective-c
 - (BBMAuthState *)authState